IABTechLab/uid2docs/docs/guides/integration-advertiser-dataprovider-overview.md

 5. Monitor for salt bucket rotations related to your stored raw UID2s.

 6. Periodically, monitor for opt-out status, to be sure that you don't continue using UID2s for users that have recently opted out.
-For details, see [Check Opt-Out Status](#monitor-for-opt-out-status).
+For details, see [Monitor for Opt-Out Status](#monitor-for-opt-out-status).

 ## Summary of Implementation Options